 Complexity without cost

 Many of today’s products are extremely complex and also very fragile.
 Geometric complexity and the requirement for extremely exacting tolerances and precision mean that chemical etching is not just “a” potentially desirable manufacturing process, but is, in fact, the “only” technology able to make certain products.

 Let’s take a closer look at the complexity conundrum.

 Typically, when stamping, part complexity adds cost, whether in low, medium, or high volume applications.
 The complexity of a product means the necessity for a complex mould tool, and complex tooling means increased costs, increased potential for tool failure, and increased lead-times for satisfactory completion.
 Chemical etching is unaffected by the level of tool complexity, and it makes no difference in terms of costs or lead-time how complex the geometry of the part is and therefore the complexity of the digital tooling.

-However, stamping does have its place.
-Whereas chemical etching’s “sweet spot” is in the manufacture of complex parts in small to medium sized production runs, in extremely high volume runs where the tooling expense is justifiable, and where designs are not overly complex, stamping typically represents a more economic process.
+Of course, stamping does have its place.
+Whereas chemical etching’s “sweet spot” is in the manufacture of complex parts in small to medium-sized production runs, in extremely high volume runs where the tooling expense is justifiable, and where designs are not overly complex, stamping typically represents a more economic process.

-In essence, stamping fabricates a product by pressing a substrate into a mould, and forming a certain shape while sequentially transferring the substrate using a sequential transfer press moulding device.
+In essence, stamping produces a product by pressing a substrate into a mould.
 Chemical etching is an altogether more complicated process, hence its ability to be applied to complex geometries and to achieve exacting levels of precision.
-The increased number of variables in the process can increase the possible margin of error, but this can be mitigated if partnering with a company expert in the chemical etching process such as Precision Micro.